Fulaga: Demographics

-There are three villages, Muanaicake, Muanaira and Naividamu.
-Total population was almost 600 in the middle 20th century but is now less than 400, due to migration to the mainland for secondary school education for children, and employment for parents.
+There are three villages: Muanaicake, Muanaira and Naividamu.
+The total population was almost 600 in the middle of the 20th century, but is now less than 400, due to migration to the mainland for secondary school education for children, and for employment for parents.

 In Tradition

 The people are traditional carvers, skilled in the making of outrigger canoes and 'tanoa' (or 'kumete' in their dialect) which are wooden bowls carved out of local hardwood and used in formal and informal Yaqona Ceremonies and social gatherings across Fiji.